 - Professional staffing changes reflect the transfer of a 0.5 position to Budget (0203) and a 1.0 position from Custodial Services (7102).
-A 1.0 Support Staff position was converted to a Professional position in FY 2017. - Supplies and Materials reflects a reduction to constrain the budget in light of funding challenges. - Other Charges reflect the transfer of expenditures to Budget (0203).
+A 1.0 Support Staff position was converted to a Professional position in FY 2017. - Supplies and Materials decrease because of efforts to constrain the budget request in light of budget challenges.